Company culture is what makes your business what it is, beyond your products and services. It’s your people, their values, and their behaviour.

 So, what’s your company’s purpose?
 Think about it, then put it in writing, and communicate it to the rest of your team.
 Share your vision, state your objectives, and invite people to come onboard.

-A good company culture is one that treats people as people.
+Good company culture is one that treats people as people.
 Your workforce isn’t a series of cogs in a machine, endlessly grinding to make you money.
 It’s a beautiful collection of beautiful people – brilliant individuals with their own unique hopes, dreams, talents and achievements.

-A bad company culture can leave your team feeling stressed, anxious, resentful and demotivated.
+Bad company culture can leave your team feeling stressed, anxious, resentful and demotivated.
 Study after study shows that unhappy employees are seriously bad for your bottom line.

 Be good to your people – champion their health, happiness and wellbeing – and they’ll be good to you too.
 Make employee wellbeing the cornerstone of your company culture and you can expect a huge boost to engagement and satisfaction.
 This can lead to fresh ideas, improved staff retention, better relationships between staff and management, and increased productivity and profits.